karip/harbour-file-browser/FAQ.md

 It means that the xdg-open command used to open files does not recognize the file type or it doesn't find a preferred program to open it.

-The Sailfish OS is still at beta stage, so it doesn't have all bindings for all media formats.

-### Why accessing SD Card gives error 'SD Card not found'?
+### Why I can't see SD Card option or it gives an error 'SD Card not found'?

 Perhaps your SD Card is not properly inserted to the phone.
 Perhaps it has a file system which is not recognized by the phone.